jessefarrell/WestMacropadWorkshop2025/firmware/readme.md

 qmk flash -kb 0_se_west/<keyboard_name> -km default
 ```
 1. Hold `BOOTSEL` (the ONLY button on the development board) and plug a USB into the Raspberry Pi Pico
+2. Release `BOOTSEL`
+3. The `RPI-RP2` drive should appear on your system, **no action is needed**.
-2. Once teh tool has finished compiling it will automatically upload your `.uf2` file to the `RPI-RP2` fodler
+4. Once the tool has finished compiling it will automatically upload your `.uf2` file to the `RPI-RP2` folder

 ## Creating a New Keyboard